-(c) In the event the employee has been granted a leave for personal illness pursuant to Sections (a) or (b) of this Article and the specific condition upon which such leave was granted continues after the five (5) days has been exhausted, the employee shall be eligible for up to an additional twenty-eight (28) consecutive calendar days of leave without pay once during the period identified in the letter of notification as the anticipated duration of employment or the current academic year.
+(c) In the event the employee has been granted a leave for personal illness pursuant to Sections (a) or (b) of this Article and the specific condition upon which such leave was granted continues after the five days has been exhausted, the employee shall be eligible for up to an additional 28 consecutive calendar days of leave without pay once during the period identified in the letter of notification as the anticipated duration of employment or the current academic year.
 Such leave shall be subject to prior approval of the president's designee upon substantiation of the conditions under Sections (a) or (b) of this Article as applicable.
-As a condition precedent to the approval of the president's designee for such leave without pay, the employee must submit documentation that he/she will remain continuously enrolled and will be in good academic standing throughout the employment period of leave without pay will be contingent upon verification that the student maintained continuous enrollment and remained in good academic standing throughout the period.
+As a condition precedent to the approval of the president's designee for such leave without pay, the employee must submit documentation that they will remain continuously enrolled and will be in good academic standing throughout the employment period of leave without pay.
+Reinstatement as a Graduate Assistant/Teaching Assistant following leave without pay will be contingent upon verification that the student maintained continuous enrollment and remained in good academic standing throughout the period.